adessoSE/BrainySnake/README.md

 1. Create a new Run Configuration of type _Application_
 1. Set `de.adesso.brainysnake.desktop.DesktopLauncher` as main class
 1. Set `[projectPath]\BrainySnake\core\assets` as working directory
-1. Set `brainysnake.desktop.main` as classpath of module
+1. Set `desktop` as classpath of module
 1. Run

 ## Build Project for Eclipse